KATAKANA Memory Hint Worksheets

 The illustrations on these worksheets are based on the KATAKANA Memory Hint app / Flashcards.
 To get the most out of these resources and learn more effectively, students are encouraged to use the KATAKANA Memory Hint Worksheets in combination with the app and Flashcards.

-For more information on the KATAKANA Memory Hint app and flashcards, visit:
+For more information on flashcards, visit:

 These worksheets are created in PDF format.
 Teachers may select the pages of Katakana corresponding to what is taught in class, creating a set that reinforces learning.